 - The particles are contained in a liquid carrier for easier and more uniform spray application

 Samples for wet fluorescent magnetic particle inspection are tested using magnaflux benches that can handle products up to 12 ft. long and have a maximum output of 6,300 amps.
-Dry powder magnetic particle testing is used most often in the field for convenience.
+Dry powder MPI inspection is used most often in the field for convenience.

 - Inspection Methods – visible dry and wet fluorescent